ECSB-Doctoral Workshop on Entrepreneurship and Small Business Management

 The workshop is organized with a morning and an afternoon session.
 The morning session is a round table plenary session in which participants discuss common challenges.
 The afternoon session is split up into 4-5 tracks and discusses individual student proposals.
 One or two senior faculty experienced in the specific topic addressed will discuss each proposal.
 Feedback will also be expected from peers.

-Participants in the doctoral workshop are finalists in the ECSB Doctoral Competition for a place on USASBE’s doctoral consortium in Los Angeles in January 2018.
+Participants in the doctoral workshop are finalists in the ECSB Doctoral Competition for a place on USASBE’s doctoral consortium in January 2019.
 The award is worth €1,000 and is based on the best doctoral thesis proposal submitted to the RENT doctoral consortium.

 No fee is charged for participation in the Doctoral Workshop.
 However, participation in the RENT Conference is compulsory.
 Please note though, that students need not present a paper at the Conference itself to participate, although this is encouraged.
 Upon acceptance to the Doctoral Workshop students qualify for a significant reduction of the official conference fee, sponsored by ECSB.
 The fee includes one year’s full membership of ECSB.
 Information on how to obtain the fee reduction will be given in a registration letter following acceptance.